Member Handbook

 • The chance to have private living and sleeping spaces

-• Being able to be alone
+• Be able to be alone

 • Protect you from neglect, harm, other people taking advantage of you and any abuse or actions that make you feel unsafe.